MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/human-task-integration.md

 - Data Outputs- Information that we need from the user and that will be stored in the Case Variables

-The definition of the inputs and outputs as well as the assignments of that data to variables of the case is done in this wizard.
-Request information to the CC Holder Data I/O
+The definition of the inputs and outputs as well as the assignments of that data to variables of the case is done using this wizard.

+Type: `Input`
+Name: `cardHolder`
+Data Type: `CreditCardHolder`
+Source: `caseFile_cardHolder`

+Type: `Input`
+Name: `fraudAmount`
+Data Type: `String`
+Source: `caseFile_totalFraudAmount`

-3- Generate the task Task form by clicking on teh option on the upper menu
+3- Generate the task Task form by clicking on the option on the upper menu

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-manual-processing-req-doc-user-task-form.png"  width="600" />